Codensity Monads via Density and Duality: Codensity Monads

-A \emph{codensity presentation} of a monad $\T$ on $\C$ is a functor $F\colon \A\to \C$ such that the monad $\T$ is isomorphic to the monad $\Cody{F}$ (in the usual category of monads and monad morphisms).

-\begin{rem} \begin{enumerate} \item The codensity monad may be seen as a measure of codensity of the functor \(F\); indeed,~$F$ is codense if and only if its codensity monad is the identity monad. \item The construction of codensity monads generalizes the construction of monads from adjunctions: If \(R\) has a left adjoint \(L\), the codensity monad of \(R\) exists and is isomorphic to the induced monad \(RL\)~\cite{l13}.
+\begin{defi}[Codensity Presentation] A \emph{codensity presentation} of a monad $\T$ on $\C$ is a functor $F\colon \A\to \C$ such that $\T$ is the codensity monad of $F$; in symbols: \end{defi} The definition of the codensity monad as a right Kan extension endows it with a universal property as a functor.
+It also has a universal property as a \emph{monad}, due to Street~\cite{s72} (in fact, he defines codensity monads in a 2-categorical setting via this universal property).
+Recall that an \emph{$\mathcal{S}$-module over $\A$} for a monad $\mathcal{S}$ on $\C$ is an algebra for the monad $\mathcal{S}_*$ on $[\A, \C]$ given by postcomposition: $\mathcal{S}_*(F) = SF$.
+Thus an $\mathcal{S}$-module is given by a functor $F\colon \A\to \C$ together with a natural transformation $\alpha\colon SF\to F$ satisfying the associative and unit laws.
+In particular, $\mathcal{S}$-modules over $\A=1$ (the terminal category) are just $\mathcal{S}$-algebras. \begin{thmC}[{\cite{s72}}] Let $F \colon \A \rightarrow \C$ be a functor whose codensity monad exists, and let $\mathcal{S} = (S, \eta, \mu)$ be a monad on $\C$.
+There exists an isomorphism, natural in $\mathcal{S}$, between $\mathcal{S}$-module structures on $F$ and monad morphisms $\mathcal{S} \rightarrow \Cody F$. \end{thmC} \begin{rem} \begin{enumerate} \item The codensity monad may be seen as a measure of codensity of the functor \(F\); indeed,~$F$ is codense if and only if its codensity monad is pointwise and the identity monad. \item The construction of codensity monads generalizes the construction of monads from adjunctions: If \(R\) has a left adjoint \(L\), then the codensity monad of \(R\) exists and is isomorphic to the induced monad \(RL\)~\cite{l13}.
 In particular, since every monad arises from an adjunction, every monad is a codensity monad.
-This means that the challenge is not to find \emph{some} codensity presentation of a given monad, but rather to find a {simple} and natural one. \end{enumerate} \end{rem}
+Hence the challenge is not to find \emph{some} codensity presentation of a given monad, but rather to find a {simple} and natural~one. \end{enumerate} \end{rem}

+Codensity monads are an instance of a more general concept that extends arbitrary monads along a given functor, known in the literature under the name of \emph{monad extension}~\cite{s72} or \emph{pushforward}~\cite{m25} \begin{defi}[Pushforward] The \emph{pushforward} of a monad $\mathcal{T}$ on $\A$ along a functor $F \colon \A \rightarrow \C$ is the monad $F_{\#} \mathcal{T}$ on $\C$ given by the right Kan extension $F_{\#}T = \Ran_{F}FT$ of $FT$ along $F$ (if it exists), and unit and multiplication analogous to the codensity monad.

+\end{defi} The codensity monad of $F$ is thus the pushforward $F_{\#} \Id$ of the identity monad on $\A$. \begin{rem} In this paper we just focus on codensity monads.
+While this might seem like a restriction, it formally is not: As observed by Do\~{n}a Mateo \cite[Cor.~1.11]{m25}, the pushforward $F_{\#} \T$ is isomorphic to the codensity monad of $\EM(\T) \xra{U^\T} \A \xra{F}\C$.
+In fact, his argument works not just for $U^\T$ but all right adjoints $U \colon \B \rightarrow \A$ whose induced monad is isomorphic to $\T$:

+In the second step we use that right Kan extensions along right adjoints are \emph{absolute}, that is, preserved by any functor.

+We will sometimes encounter codensity presentations of the form~$FU^\T$, so it makes sense to think of them as `pushforward presentations'.
+Pushforward presentations often give a conceptually clearer description than a codensity presentation of a monad (compare e.g.~the codensity and pushforward presentations of the filter monad on $\Set$ in \Cref{sec:filter}). \end{rem}